DreadBoy/the-great-awakening/source/prices/index.md

 11. Tyrants Mercy (500gp, Ingested, DC 15 CON, 3d8)
 12. Witchbane (550gp, Ingested, DC 16 CON, 3d10)

-If you use Ingested potion as an injury potion (get it directly into bloodstrea through injury), it becomes more efficient - you can use one dose 5 times.
+If you use Ingested potion as an injury potion (get it directly into bloodstream through injury), it becomes more efficient - you can use one dose 5 times.

-King under the mountain shop also sells large quantities - you can buy cauldron of potion for 10x the price.
-Cauldron contains 20 doses.
+King under the mountain shop also sells large quantities - you can buy a cauldron of potion for 10x the price.
+A cauldron contains 20 doses.